f5devcentral/f5-waap/waf-lab/waf-lab.rst

 #.
 Click "*Save and Exit* to create the HTTP Load Balancer".

-Once the HTTP Load Balancer has been deployed, you should now be able to go to the CNAME that has been generated.
+Once the HTTP Load Balancer has been deployed, you should now be able to go to the "ves.io" CNAME that has been generated.
-Your FQDN should follow the format of [unique name].[supplied domain name for your tenant].

-.. note::  "ves.io" name.
+    .. note::  A CNAME record for the subdomain of choice be created in DNS provider to reach the LB using subdomain URL.
+For the purpose of this lab this step is optional.

 Exercise 4: Verify Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The public demo app should look like the following:
+The F5XC Microservices Demo App should look like the following:

 .. image:: ../_static/screenshot-global-vip-public.png
   :width: 50%

 In this topology we are sending traffic to an AnyCast IP that is hosted in F5 Distributed Cloud Platform's Regional Edge.

-We then connect to the AWS resource via it's Public IP address.
+We then connect to the Origin via it's Public DNS name (exposed by the LB in different namespace)

 Try adding the following to the URL "/?cat%20/etc/passwd".